-The pro forma financial information presented in the interim financial results for the period ended 30 June 2022, has been prepared excluding the impact of Impairment of goodwill, PPE, and associate, loss on deconsolidation of subsidiary, impairment loss on remeasurement of disposal group, gain on disposal / dilution of investment in JV/associate and fair value gain on acquisition of subsidiary, net loss (after tax) on disposal of SA towers, other, hyperinflation (excluding impairments), impact of foreign exchange losses and gain, vaccine donations (in H1 21) and IFRS 2 Charge from Ghana localisation (collectively the "Pro forma adjustments") and constitutes pro forma financial information to the extent that it is not extracted from the segment included in the reviewed condensed consolidated financial results for the six months ended 30 June 2022.
-This pro forma financial information has been presented to eliminate the impact of the pro forma adjustments from the consolidated results for the period ended 30 June 2022 to achieve a comparable year-on-year (YoY) analysis.
+The pro forma financial information presented in the interim financial results for the period ended 30 June 2022, has been prepared excluding the impact of Impairment of goodwill, PPE, and associate, loss on deconsolidation of subsidiary, impairment loss on remeasurement of disposal group, gain on disposal of Milution of investment in JV/associate and fair value gain on acquisition of subsidiary, net loss (after tax) on disposal of SA towers, other, hyperinflation (excluding impairments), impact of foreign exchange losses and gain, vaccine donations (in H1 21) and IFRS 2 Charge from Ghana localisation (collectively the "Pro forma adjustments") and constitutes pro forma financial information to the extent that it is not extracted from the segment included in the reviewed condensed consolidated financial results for the six months ended 30 June 2022.
+This pro forma financial information has been presented to eliminate the impact of the pro forma adjustments from the consolidated results for the period ended 30 June 2022 to achieve a comparable year-on-year (Yay) analysis.

 The pro forma adjustments have been calculated in terms of the Group accounting policies disclosed in the consolidated financial statements for the year ended 31 December 2021.

-Constant currency financial information has been presented to remove the impact of movement in currency rates on the Group's results and has been calculated by translating the prior financial reporting period's results at the current period's average rates ("prior year constant currency results").
+Constant currency financial information has been presented to remove the impact of movement in currency rates on the Group's results and has been calculated by translating the prior financial reporting period's results at the current period's average rates ('prior year constant currency results').
 The measurement has been performed for each of the Group's currencies, materially being that of the US dollar and Nigerian naira.
-The constant currency growth percentage has been calculated based on the prior year's constant currency results compared to the current year results.
-In addition, in respect of MTN Irancell, MTN Sudan and MTN South Sudan the constant currency information has been prepared excluding the impact of hyperinflation.
+The constant currency growth percentage has been calculated based on the prior year's constant currency growth percentage has been calculated based on the prior year's constant currency results in addition, in respect of MTN irancell, MTN Sudan and MTN South Sudan the constant currency information has been prepared excluding the impact of hyperinflation.
 The economies of Sudan, South Sudan, Iran and Syria were assessed to be hyperinflationary for the period under review and hyperinflation accounting was applied.
 The constant currency percentage changes over the prior year have been adjusted for disposal activities during the prior year.